What Is a Birth Debrief, and Do You Need One?

 The brain that can't stop cycling back through the birth, replaying the sequence, the decisions, the moments that felt wrong, is not being dramatic.
 It is doing exactly what it is wired to do with unresolved, emotionally significant information.
 The mother who needs to understand precisely what happened before she can begin to process it is not being difficult.
 She is processing in the way that works for her.

-A neuro-affirming birth debrief takes all of this into account.
+It takes your unique wiring into account.
 It means working at a pace that respects your processing style, explaining clinical reasoning in the level of detail your brain actually needs, and never asking you to summarise or move on before you are ready.

 Standard postnatal mental health support was not built with every nervous system in mind.
 For many mothers, that is not a small gap; it is the reason they have spent months or years feeling that something is wrong with them, when what was actually wrong was that the support didn't fit.